-(Figures in the parentheses indicate percentages to total)
+(Numbers in the parentheses indicate percentages to total)

-Constraints as perceived by the Implementing Agency
+Constraints as Perceived by the Implementing Agency

 From the data presented in Table 6, it was observed that among the major constraints faced by the implementing agency officials, the highest number of agency members (91.67 per cent) ranked “less number of farmers coverage due to limited fund” as Rank I. Among the five NICRA-adopted villages in Lakhimpur, only 425 families were benefitted.
 This is a very less numbers of beneficiaries and due to limitations in funding larger beneficiary coverage is a major problem in the project.
 This deprives majority of the farmers from the benefits of the project.
 “Less than expected adoption of intervened technology by the farmers" (75 per cent) as ranked as Rank II.
-Due to the availability of limited funds, the NICRA project is less equipped with advanced machinery and technology-based interventions which led “ Non availability of advanced machineries and non functionality of existing machinery due to lack of maintenance and skilled men power” (66.67 per cent) to be ranked as Rank III in the list of constraints faced.
+Due to the availability of limited funds, the NICRA project is less equipped with advanced machinery and technology-based interventions which led “ Non availability of advanced machineries and non-functionality of existing machinery due to lack of maintenance and skilled men power” (66.67 per cent) to be ranked as Rank III in the list of constraints faced.
 Further, “More dependence of farmers on free input supplies” (58.33 per cent) ranked as Rank IV, due to the inability of NICRA projects to supply all the agricultural inputs to all the farmers, who were dependent on free inputs like fertilizers, seeds, etc., for their farming activities.
 “Higher distance (more than 100 kilometer) between adopted villages and NICRA office” (41.67 per cent) was opted as Rank V. Higher distance leads to difficulty in commute and visit the farmers frequently for monitoring and other services became a problem.

 LACK OF SKILLED PERSONS